You are here

 The Minimum Reading Competency Skills have been arranged in a matrix as a support for educators to show the progression of minimum reading skills for kindergarten through third grades.
 Instructional examples, as available, are included in the matrix.

-Instructional Supports - System and School Level Resources
+System and School Level Resources

 Meeting the Need of All Students